LauraSinisterra/LauraSinisterra/README.md

 **LauraSinisterra/LauraSinisterra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 def.
-Visual designer.
-Undergrad philosophy student.
+Visual designer..

 0. Spends most of her time:
-1. Designing brand identities and websites.
+1. Designing visual identities and websites.
-2. Doing creative work and theory.
+2. Making art and things.
-3. Learning through intentional experimentation.
+3. Thinking thoughts and writing.